afpineda/SimWheelESP32-SimHub-Plugin/README.md

 - To interact with this plugin, click on "ESP32 Sim-wheel" option in the left menu panel.
 - The plugin does **not** detect new devices at connection.
-  If your device is not detected, you can force a **refresh** in two ways:
+  You can force a **refresh** in two ways:
   - Pause your game.
-  - Click on the "Refresh" button.
+  - Click on the `🔄 Refresh` button.
 - Telemetry data will be sent to all connected and suitable devices.
+- Pixel data will be sent to all connected and suitable devices if an LED profile was configured and saved.

 ### Bind settings to game and car (how it works)